tubearchivist/tubearchivist/docs/Settings.md

 Importing your YouTube Cookie into Tube Archivist allows yt-dlp to bypass age restrictions, gives access to private videos and your *watch later* or *liked videos*.

 ### Security concerns
-Cookies are used to store your session and contain your access token to your google account.
+Cookies are used to store your session and contain your access token to your google account, this file can be used to take over your account.
 Treat that file with utmost care as you would any other password or credential. *Tube Archivist* stores your cookie in Redis and will export the file container internally if it's needed.

 ### Export your cookie
 - Install **Cookies.txt** addon for [chrome](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid) or [firefox](https://addons.mozilla.org/firefox/addon/cookies-txt).